-Motivation is not about laziness.
+Lack of motivation is not about laziness.
 When unmotivated, you have no energy to act; you feel no sense.
-You are lost and constantly feel like a fish out of water.
+You are lost and constantly feel like a fish takenout of water.
 One person may be distant; the other may be loud and deny everything.
 But it’s not about the style of work.
 The point is somewhere more profound.

 The reasons why people have no motivation to work are various; it can be:

 - too many tasks,

 - fear or threat,

 and…. unfortunately, the list is open, and we can add more examples of personal and professional reasons for being unmotivated.
 You are probably asking yourself: what to do in such situations and how to regain motivation at work?

 Tips on how to work on self-motivation